leonjza/frown/README.md

 This challenge should be deployed to a fresh Ubuntu VM.
 There is an [ansible playbook](ansible/playbook.yml) that takes care of that.

 Using systemd [socket activation](https://www.freedesktop.org/software/systemd/man/latest/systemd-socket-activate.html) a fresh docker instance per incoming SSH connection is spawned.
-Once authenticated via SSH, a game of Tetris spawns.
+Once authenticated via SSH, a game of Tetris spawns in that container.
 This is where the challenge begins.

 A second, long living container called `frown-service` should also run and serves as a flag server where keys found in the challenge binary are exchanged for a flag, if correct.